marzukia/blog/content/posts/building-optimised-gis-applications/index.md

 The most frustrating theme I encountered during this journey was just how opaque (or out of date) everything seemed to be.
 You'd think after decades of people building mapping applications, there would be comprehensive guides on how to make them not perform like absolute rubbish.
 Instead, you get fragments of knowledge scattered across blog posts, Stack Overflow answers, and the occasional conference talk that leaves you with more questions than answers (or worse yet, _"edit: nvm fixed it"_).

 The spatial development community seems to have this unspoken agreement that everyone should figure things out the hard way.
-However, I've never been one to gatekeep information, so this post will be attempt to document everything I wish someone had told me when I first started building spatial applications that needed to handle more than a dozen points without bringing the browser to its knees.
+However, I've never been one to gatekeep information, so this post will attempt to document everything I wish someone had told me when I first started building spatial applications that needed to handle more than a dozen points without bringing the browser to its knees.

 ---

 **Preamble**

-* My experience has been using PostGIS as my spatial database and various ORMs as my server, however, most of my examples will show Django examples when showing psuedo/boilerplate code.
+* My experience has been using PostGIS as my spatial database and various ORMs as my server, however, most of my examples will show Django examples when showing pseudo/boilerplate code.
 * The database of your web application is incredibly important as it's what you'll want to use as the main backbone of any spatial functionality or activity.
 For example, if you have the ability to directly serve spatial tables already rendered as GeoJSON or MVT, you should do that.
 Whilst you can use your application layer to do some manipulation, it will be infinitely slower than leveraging your database.

 * For all of the suggestions/tricks in this post, you'll need to do the mental calculus whether or not the benefits from introducing some of these tweaks is greater than the introduced complexity overhead.